High Performance Programming in Python

 Setup

-To follow along for the Serial Optimization and Multiprocessing examples, you can execute the code examples on your own computer or on UVA’s high-performance computing cluster, Rivanna.
-Examples described in the last section, Distributed Parallelization, are best executed on UVA’s high-performance computing platform, Rivanna.
+To follow along for the Serial Optimization and Multiprocessing examples, you can execute the code examples on your own computer or on UVA’s high-performance computing cluster.
+Examples described in the last section, Distributed Parallelization, are best executed on UVA’s high-performance computing platform.

-If you are using your local computer, we recommend the Anaconda distribution (download) to run the code examples.
-Anaconda provides multiple Python versions, an integrated development environment (IDE) with editor and profiler, Jupyter notebooks, and an easy to use package environment manager.
+If you are using your local computer for your personal applications, not related to work, you can install the Anaconda distribution (download) to run the code examples.
+Anaconda provides multiple Python versions, an integrated development environment (IDE) with editor and profiler, Jupyter notebooks, and an easy-to-use package environment manager.
+If you will or might use the installation for work, or just prefer a more minimal setup that you can more easily customize, we suggest Miniforge (https://github.com/conda-forge/miniforge).

-If you are using Rivanna, follow these steps to verify that your account is active:
+If you are using UVA HPC, follow these steps to verify that your account is active:

-1. In your web browser, got to rivanna-desktop.hpc.virginia.edu.
-This takes you to our FastX web portal that lets you launch a remote desktop environment on Rivanna.
+In your web browser, go to fastx.hpc.virginia.edu.
+This takes you to our FastX web portal that lets you launch a remote desktop environment on a frontend.
 If you are off Grounds, you must be connected through the UVA Anywhere VPN client.

-2. Log in with your UVA credentials and start a MATE session.
-You can find a more detailed description of the Rivanna login procedure here.
+Log in with your UVA credentials and start a MATE session.
+You can find a more detailed description of the FastX login procedure here.

-1. Starting Spyder (Anaconda’s IDE): Open a terminal window and type
+- Starting Spyder: You must first activate an environment and install Spyder into it.
+Open a terminal window and type

 python -V